10 Interesting Facts About Vietnam That Can Make You Surprised

 This hierarchy is most problematic in kinship relationships, where, at times, a much older person must call a very young person Anh (an older brother), Chú (uncle), or Ông (grandpa).

-In daily social communication, the hierarchy of address will be simpler:
+In daily social communication, the hierarchy of address will be more straightforward:

 • People of the same age call each other Bạn (Friends);